 I grew up in West Bend, Wisconsin - a small, working class town.
 You may have heard of the West Bend Company, which manufactured popcorn makers, can openers, and other small appliances until they moved overseas.
 My dad was a draftsman raised on Long Island, NY and my mom is a teacher in the school district where I received my K-12 education.
 I worked from age 14 through 18 as a bus boy, dishwasher, and line cook at a Greek diner.

 I went to college at the University of Wisconsin-Milwaukee, where I graduated cum laude with a degree in political science.
 During college, I volunteered as a paralegal at the UW-Milwaukee University Legal Clinic.
-After a short-lived grad school stint, I moved to southern California for law school at California Western School of Law.
+After a short-lived grad school stint, I moved to California for law school at California Western School of Law.
 I lived in North County San Diego, worked as a law clerk, and surfed a lot.

 Outside the Office